JSneak/CS-428-Project-1/README.md

 <h3>How to run the project</h3>
 You can press play in the unity editor in order to play.
- If you have an IOS device, you can build the project for IOS and run it natively on your phone If you have an Android device, you can build the project for Android and install the apk on your Android phone.
+<li>If you have an IOS device, you can build the project for IOS and run it natively on your phone</li>
+<li>If you have an Android device, you can build the project for Android and install the apk on your Android phone.</li>

 <h3>How to use the project</h3>
  Point your camera at the cubes and observe.
 In order to use the eight ball functionality, flip the cube 180 degrees and then back another 180 degree with the eight ball text facing towards you.